Learn about actual and potential costs

 Buyers should specify what measures of quality they will be using to select a supplier.
 For example, these measures can be reputation, credentials of staff, customer service and depth of the technical plan submitted.

 Buyers should choose a supplier based on the price estimate given.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should include a deadline for proposal submittals and state when the contract will be awarded.

 Buyers should include a timeline of the project.

 Buyers should include any other benchmark dates that are relevant to the project.

 Evaluate major factors to mitigate risk

-Suppliers of riser management services have been exposed to a low level of supply chain risk during the three years to 2018.
+Suppliers of riser management services have been exposed to a moderate level of supply chain risk during the three years to 2020.
 Suppliers must purchase electronic parts and equipment on a regular basis.
 Therefore, suppliers are vulnerable to changes in the prices of electronic parts and equipment.
 Fortunately for market...
 Subscribe to learn more.